mzmine/mzmine_documentation/docs/module_docs/id_lipid_annotation/lipid-annotation.md

 - Oxidized amid-chain rules: `Amid mono hydroxy chain fragment`, `Amid mono hydroxy chain plus formula fragment`, `Amid mono hydroxy chain minus formula fragment`
 - `Precursor`: special case for fatty acids that checks if only the precursor is present

+## Results and downstream review

+After annotation, matched lipids are stored directly on the feature list rows together with their annotation status and overall quality score.

+- Use `Show lipid annotation QC dashboard` to get a full overview of the annotation quality.
+- Use `Show → Matched lipid signals` to inspect the fragment evidence of a selected annotation.
+- Use [Lipid annotation summary](../../visualization_modules/lipid_annotation_summary/lipid_annotation_summary.md) for a quick class-level overview of the annotated feature list.
+- Use [ECN plots](../../visualization_modules/ecn_plots/ecn_plots.md) for retention-time trend inspection of annotated lipids.
+- Use [Lipid annotation quality control dashboard](../../visualization_modules/lipid_annotation_qc_dashboard/lipid_annotation_qc_dashboard.md) to inspect lipid annotation summary, Kendrick mass plots, annotation quality, retention-time analysis, matched signals, and isotope patterns in one place.
+- Use [Lipid annotation multi-row cleanup](#lipid-annotation-cleanup) to remove duplicate lipid annotations across rows.
+Cleanup can be applied globally or only within an RT tolerance window, and can prioritize preferred ionization types for selected lipid classes.
+- Use [Set preferred lipid annotation level](#set-lipid-annotation-level) to switch the displayed annotation level between species and molecular species level.

+## Lipid annotation multi-row cleanup {#lipid-annotation-cleanup}

+:material-menu-open: **Feature list methods → Lipid annotation multi-row cleanup**

+The same lipid is frequently annotated on several feature list rows, because it was detected as different ion species.
+If for example PC 36:2 is annotated as `[M+H]+` on one row and as `[M+Na]+` on another, both rows report the same lipid.
+This module keeps the best row per lipid annotation and removes the annotation from all other rows.

+Winner selection works as follows:

+- If an ionization preference rule matches the lipid class of the annotation, the row with the preferred ionization wins.
+- If no rule matches - which is the default for all classes - the row with the higher overall quality score wins.

+After the cleanup, the overall quality scores of the feature list are recalculated.

+!!! warning

+    Removing an annotation is permanent for that feature list.
+Run the cleanup on a copy, or keep the original feature list, if you want to compare before and after.

+### Parameters

+#### Feature lists

+The feature lists to clean up.

+#### Ion preferences

+A list of rules that define the preferred ionization per lipid class.
+Each rule is scoped by the lipid hierarchy - lipid category, main class, or individual lipid class - and names the ionization that should win for that scope.
+The list is empty by default, which means every class falls back to highest-score selection.

+!!! tip

+    Use this for classes with a well known ionization behaviour, for example when you want to keep the sodiated species of a class that ionizes poorly as protonated species.

+#### Row handling mode

+Defines what happens to the *remaining* annotations of a row when one of its lipid annotations was
+removed:

+- `Discard all annotations with lower score than removed annotation` (default) - keeps only annotations that scored better than the removed one.
+- `Discard all annotations if any annotation of the row is removed` - clears the row completely.
+- `Select remaining annotation with highest score, regardless of what was removed` - keeps the best remaining annotation.

+#### Analysis type

+The instrumental setup of the analysis: `LC-MS (reversed phase)` (default), `LC-MS (HILIC)`, `Direct infusion`, or `Imaging`.
+The setting determines whether a retention time elution pattern is expected for quality scoring.

+#### Annotation duplicate scope

+Defines which rows compete as duplicates:

+- `Clear same annotation across all RTs` (default) - all rows carrying the same annotation compete, regardless of retention time.
+- `Clear within RT tolerance` - only rows whose retention times are within the given tolerance compete, so genuinely separated isomers each keep their annotation.
+The embedded RT tolerance defaults to 0.03 min.

+!!! tip

+    Use `Clear within RT tolerance` for reversed-phase LC-MS data where the same lipid species can legitimately appear at several retention times, and `Clear same annotation across all RTs` for direct infusion or imaging data.

+---

+## Set preferred lipid annotation level {#set-lipid-annotation-level}

+:material-menu-open: **Feature list methods → Set preferred lipid annotation level**

+Sets which annotation level is displayed by default for all lipid matches of a feature list.
+Lipid annotations can be reported on species level, for example `PC 36:2`, or on molecular species level, for example `PC 18:1_18:1`, depending on the available fragment evidence.

+This module only changes the preferred display level; it does not create, remove, or re-score any annotation.

+!!! warning

+    Switching to molecular species level only affects annotations that actually carry enough evidence for a molecular species level assignment.
+All other annotations keep their species level representation.

+### Parameters

+#### Feature lists

+The feature lists to process.

+#### Annotation level

+`Molecular species level` (default) or `Species level`.

 {{ git_page_authors }}